Configure RoboGEO

 click on File, Edit and Help above to navigate

 Selecting this option loads the Preferences screen where you can specify various program settings.
+The items listed are either those that apply globally or those that cannot be specified elsewhere.

 To set an option in the RoboGEO preferences, select it from the tree view and then enter the new value into the 'Current Value' box.
 Click the 'Save' button to save it.